thinkful-ei20/tammy-tharaka-sp/README.md

 # Cards to Get Woke.
 Deployed here: [Get Woke](https://shielded-inlet-36595.herokuapp.com/)

-Revisit America's unsung heros through a deck of cards.
+Revisit America's unsung heroes through a deck of cards.

-This is stuff you won't find in history books, the forgotten struggles and unifiying strength brought to America by minorities, immigrants, and their supporters.
+This is stuff you won't find in history books, the forgotten struggles and unifying strength brought to America by minorities, immigrants, and their supporters.

 Get woke.

-This app uses an alorithm to emulate [spaced repetition](https://www.theguardian.com/education/2016/jan/23/spaced-repetition-a-hack-to-make-your-brain-store-information).
+This app uses an algorithm to emulate [spaced repetition](https://www.theguardian.com/education/2016/jan/23/spaced-repetition-a-hack-to-make-your-brain-store-information).

 ![Following card of Get Woke](https://i.imgur.com/exTBnsW.png "Preview of GetWoke")